python-restx/flask-restx/doc/parsing.rst

     Don't worry, if you have code using that now and wish to continue doing so, it's not going to go away any time too soon.

-.. currentmodule:: flask_restplus
+.. currentmodule:: flask_restx

-Flask-RESTPlus's request parsing interface, :mod:`reqparse`, is modeled after the :mod:`python:argparse` interface.
+Flask-RESTX's request parsing interface, :mod:`reqparse`, is modeled after the :mod:`python:argparse` interface.
 It's designed to provide simple and uniform access to any variable on the :class:`flask.request` object in Flask.